joel-jeremy/externalized-properties/README.md

 private ExternalizedProperties buildExternalizedProperties() {
     // Create the ExternalizedProperties instance with default and additional resolvers.
     // Default resolvers include system properties and environment variable resolvers.
     // DatabaseResolver is not part of the core module.
-It is part of a separate
+It is part of a separate resolver-database module.
-    // resolver-database module.
-CustomAwsSsmResolver is an example custom resolver
-    // implementation which resolves properties from AWS SSM.

-    ExternalizedProperties externalizedProperties = ExternalizedPropertiesBuilder.newBuilder()
+    return ExternalizedPropertiesBuilder.newBuilder()
         .withDefaultResolvers()
         .resolvers(
+            ResourceResolver.provider(getClass().getResource("/app.properties")),
+            ResourceResolver.provider(
+                getClass().getResource("/app.yaml"),
+                // There is no built-in YamlReader class.
+                // See: core/src/test/java/io/github/joeljeremy7/externalizedproperties/core/resolvers/resourcereaders
+                new YamlReader()
+            ),
             DatabaseResolver.provider(new JdbcConnectionProvider(getDataSource())),
+            // CustomAwsSsmResolver is an example custom resolver
+            // implementation which resolves properties from AWS SSM.
             ResolverProvider.of(new CustomAwsSsmResolver(buildAwsSsmClient()))
         )
         .build();

-    return externalizedProperties;
 }
 ```